-To add to this, the Department of Revenue has suspended drive testing to protect its employees from COVID-19 and mandated that all prospective drivers take their driving test through an approved school.
-To my shock, I found that these tests typically start at $75.
+To add to this, the Department of Revenue has suspended drive testing to protect their employees from COVID-19 and mandated that all prospective drivers take their driven test through an approved driving school.
+To my shock, I found that these tests typically start at $75.00.

 I immediately put out a call on the Friends of Breakthrough Slack Channel.
-Within minutes Jason—a Breakthrough advocate—referred me to DriveSafe Driving Schools.
-After a few phone calls, I found that not only was DriveSafe concerned with my situation, they cared about the circumstances of our program participants as a whole.
-Through conversations between the Breakthrough staff as well as Ben and Katherine at DriveSafe, the school committed to donating 20 driving tests to our people who are ready to restore their driving privileges.
+Within minutes Jason, a Breakthrough advocate, referred me to DriveSafe Driving Schools.
+After a few phone calls, I found that not only was DriveSafe concerned with my situation, but with the circumstances of our program participants as a whole.
+After conversations between Defy staff and Ben and Katherine at DriveSafe, the school committed to donating 20 driving tests to our EITs who are ready to restore their driving privileges.

-As the first Breakthrough participant to take advantage of DriveSafe’s contribution, I admit that I was a bit nervous.
+As the first EIT to take advantage of DriveSafe’s contribution, I admit that I was a bit nervous.
 However, it was not my driving skill that had me on edge—I felt I represented all of our program participants.
 Typical public perception of someone with a criminal history is generally negative.
-Think back to before you became a part of the Breakthrough community.
+Think back to before you became a part of the Defy Colorado community.
 Were you willing to engage with a former criminal?
-You may have been scared or even hostile towards us.
+You may have been scared, or even hostile towards us.
 It took courage and an open mind for DriveSafe to make this commitment, and I was determined to set a good example.

 I never had the privilege of driving school as a teenager and did not know what to expect.
-Upon entering the DriveSafe office, the staff warmly greeted me.
-I had a short wait before Jake, my instructor and driving tester, welcomed me.
-He covered some standard precautionary language before turning over the keys.
+Upon entering the DriveSafe office, I was warmly greeted by staff.
+After a short wait, Jake, my instructor and driving tester, welcomed me and covered some standard precautionary language before turning over the keys.
 As we headed to the test vehicle, Jake informed me that we would do a preliminary review of my driving skills.
 My heart began to race.

-Jake set the expectations of the initial check, and I instantly felt at ease.
-He had been in this position before, and his professionalism helped me focus.
+As Jake set the expectations of the initial check, I instantly was set at ease.
+He had obviously been in this position before and his professionalism helped me focus.
 We proceeded to take a quick tour of the local area while Jake reviewed my skills and pointed out a few minor errors that I have been making for my entire driving life.

 With the review behind me, my head filled with safer methods, and my confidence high, it was time for the real test.
 This time, Jake was quiet except for giving directions as to the route we would travel.
-After 15 to 20 minutes of driving, we returned to the DriveSafe office, where I learned that I had passed.
+After 15 to 20 minutes of driving, we returned to the DriveSafe office where I learned that I had passed.
 I felt so much more normal.
-After just a morning of professional instruction, I felt so secure and self-assured behind the wheel.
-In retrospect, had I gone to driving school in my teens, I likely would not have had so many tickets before 20-years-old.
+After just a morning of professional instruction, I felt so much secure and self-assured behind the wheel.
+In retrospect, had I gone to driving school in my teens, I likely would not have had so many tickets before the age of 20.

-I want to thank Jason again for his excellent advice, Ben & Katherine at DriveSafe for taking the time to open their minds and hearts to an often overlooked community, and especially Jake for his knowledge and poise as an instructor.
+I wish to thank Jason again for the great lead, Ben & Katherine at DriveSafe for taking the time to open their minds and hearts to an often overlooked community, and especially Jake for his knowledge and poise as an instructor.
 I will be forever safer because of all of you.